dice-roller/documentation/docs/api/exceptions/DieActionValueError.md

 <a name="DieActionValueError"></a>

 ## DieActionValueError
-An error thrown when an invalid die action (e.g Exploding on a d1) occurs
+An error thrown when an invalid die action (e.g. Exploding on a d1) occurs

 **Kind**: global class
 <a name="new_DieActionValueError_new"></a>